christisarv/tropical-storm-classification-project/README.md

 The data for this project is from the National Oceanic and Atmospheric Administration's International Best Track Archive for Climate Stewardship (IBTrACS) project.
 The goal of this project is make available tropical cyclone best track data to aid understanding of the distribution, frequency, and intensity of tropical cyclones worldwide.

-Because the idea is to have a global data source, this data is pulled from many separate agenices worldwide, and therefore has many columns that are duplicative, inconsistent, or difficult to interpret.
+Because IBTrACS is a global source, this data is pulled from many separate agenices worldwide, and therefore has many columns that are duplicative, inconsistent, or difficult to interpret.
 When doing this analysis, reference was made to the data documentation saved in this repository.
+The [Data Visualizations](./Data%20Visualizations.ipynb) notebook includes different ways of examining the features, as well as a function to map out the specific storms in the data set.

 [Source](https://www.ncdc.noaa.gov/ibtracs/index.php)